solana-labs/solana/docs/src/developing/programming-model/transactions.md

 #### Account Addresses Format

-The addresses that require signatures appear at the beginning of the account address array, with addresses requesting write access first and read-only accounts following.
+The addresses that require signatures appear at the beginning of the account address array, with addresses requesting read-write access first, and read-only accounts following.
 The addresses that do not require signatures follow the addresses that do, again with read-write accounts first and read-only accounts following.